 What Is Nutritional Yeast?

 Nutritional yeast is a popular food additive made from saccharomyces cerevisiae, a species of yeast that’s been around for centuries.
+It’s grown on sugar beets and other mediums, then heated, dried, and processed into flakes.

 It comes in powders, granules, and boasts whole slews of essential nutrients, including zinc, selenium, B vitamins, and in fortified yeast, B12.